Skip to main content

 3. After the fork completes, flush_message_collector(fork_id, parent_id) writes the mapping to ~/.ollim-bot/state/fork_messages.json

-4. When a user replies to one of those messages, lookup_fork_session(message_id) returns the fork session ID
+4. When a user replies to one of those messages, lookup_fork_session(message_id) returns a ForkLookup with the session ID (or None if expired/unknown) and an expired flag

 5. The bot creates an interactive fork that resumes from that session